-As noted earlier, an environmental oversight agreement with DTSC was executed in 2011 governing the groundwater remedial process and was amended several times over the years.
-The oversight agreement with DTSC constituted an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1)(E) and Section 34171(d)(1)(F) and was listed on each ROPS since the inception of the dissolution process.
+As noted earlier, an environmental oversight agreement with DTSC was executed in 2011 governing the groundwater remediation process and has been amended several times over the years.
+The oversight agreement with DTSC constitutes an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1)(E) and Section 34171(d)(1)(F) and was listed on each ROPS since the inception of the dissolution process.
 However, as a result of the turnover at DTSC referred to earlier, the term of the oversight agreement inadvertently expired before an extension of the term could be prepared and executed.
-Accordingly, as part of the ROPS 18-19 approval process, the DOF denied funding for the oversight agreement because the term had expired.
-Therefore, during the ROPS 18-19 period the Successor Agency had no funding with which to pay for DTSC's services.
-However, given the turnover at DTSC, there have been very few services provided to be paid for.
-Nevertheless, DTSC's services are absolutely necessary in order to gain site closure to South Bayfront Site B.
+Accordingly, as part of the ROPS 18-19 approval process, the DOF denied funding for the oversight agreement because the term had expired and no extension of the term had been approved and executed.
+Therefore, during the ROPS 18-19 period, the Successor Agency had no funding with which to pay for DTSC's services.
+Nevertheless, DTSC's services are absolutely necessary in order to gain site closure to Site B.

-Health and Safety Code Section 34177.3(a) provides that the Successor Agency "shall lack the authority to, and shall not, create new enforceable obligations or begin redevelopment work, except in compliance with an enforceable obligation, as defined in subdivision (d) of Section 34171, that existed prior to June 28, 2011"[emphasis added].
-DTSC's services are necessary in order for the Successor Agency to complete the remediation of groundwater at South Bayfront Site B, which is an enforceable obligation of the Successor Agency pursuant to the terms of the settlement agreements approved by the Settlement Order of the Alameda County Superior Court on July 23, 2010.
+Health and Safety Code Section 34177.3(a) provides that the Successor Agency "shall lack the authority to, and shall not, create new enforceable obligations or begin redevelopment work, except in compliance with an enforceable obligation, as defined in subdivision (d) of Section 34171, that existed prior to June 28, 2011".
+DTSC's services are necessary in order for the Successor Agency to complete the remediation of groundwater at Site B, which is an enforceable obligation of the Successor Agency pursuant to the terms of the settlement agreements approved by the Settlement Order of the Alameda County Superior Court on July 23, 2010.

-Therefore, pursuant to authority provided by Section 34177.3(a), on January 15, 2019, staff will recommend the Successor Agency approve and authorize the execution of an Environmental Oversight Agreement with the California Environmental Protection Agency, Department Of Toxic Substances Control, in an amount not to exceed \$150,000.00 for the term of July 1, 2019 through June 30, 2021, to provide regulatory oversight of groundwater remediation and monitoring at South Bayfront Site B. The
+Therefore, pursuant to authority provided by Section 34177.3(a), on January 15, 2019, the Successor Agency approved and authorized the execution of an Environmental Oversight Agreement with the California Environmental Protection Agency, Department Of Toxic Substances Control, in an amount not to exceed \$150,000.00 for the term of July 1, 2019 through June 30, 2021, to provide regulatory oversight of groundwater remediation and monitoring at Site B. The Environmental Oversight Agreement with DTSC is an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1)(F) and provides for the reimbursement of DTSC's costs of oversight and review of the ongoing groundwater monitoring.